Loop-erased random walk: The Laplacian random walk

-Continuing this process, recalculating f at each step, with result in a random simple path from v to w; the distribution of this path is identical to that of a loop-erased random walk from v to w.
+Continuing this process, recalculating f at each step, will result in a random simple path from v to w; the distribution of this path is identical to that of a loop-erased random walk from v to w.

 An alternative view is that the distribution of a loop-erased random walk conditioned to start in some path β is identical to the loop-erasure of a random walk conditioned not to hit β.
 This property is often referred to as the Markov property of loop-erased random walk (though the relation to the usual Markov property is somewhat vague).

 It is important to notice that while the proof of the equivalence is quite easy, models which involve dynamically changing harmonic functions or measures are typically extremely difficult to analyze.
 Practically nothing is known about the p-Laplacian walk or diffusion-limited aggregation.
 Another somewhat related model is the harmonic explorer.

 Finally there is another link that should be mentioned: Kirchhoff's theorem relates the number of spanning trees of a graph G to the eigenvalues of the discrete Laplacian.
 See spanning tree for details.